AngelHernandez255/teamartemisse489/README.md

 Establish a maintainable and collaborative machine learning workflow with version control, code quality checks, documentation, and modular project structure to support future deployment and continuous improvement.

+## Project Status

+This repository currently contains the foundational implementation of the TeamArtemisIV Movie Recommendation MLOps project developed as part of Phase 1.
+The current phase focuses on establishing the baseline machine learning pipeline, project structure, data preprocessing workflow, model training and collaborative development practices.

+Some  MLOps components are not yet implemented in their complete production-scale form.

+All remaining project requirements and advanced MLOps capabilities will be fully implemented and refined by Phase 2 of the project.

 ## Architecture Diagram
 ![Project Architecture](achitecturediagramMlops.png)
 ```